OGCI Performance Data hub

 All reported data is the aggregate for 12 companies unless otherwise stated in the tables

-2. This is the key performance indicator for OGCI’s upstream carbon intensity target.
+ii This is the key performance indicator for OGCI’s upstream carbon intensity ambition.
 It includes upstream carbon dioxide and methane emissions, both Scope 1 and 2, on an operated basis.
 It excludes emissions from gas liquefaction and gas-to-liquids.
+This indicator has been calculated with a mixed approach combining market-based and location-based methodologies with market-based priority from 2017 to 2021, and calculated using a market-based only approach from 2022.

-3. This figure includes direct (Scope 1) emissions of carbon dioxide, methane and nitrous oxide (for those companies that report it) from all operated activities (upstream as well as downstream, which includes refineries and petrochemicals).
-The methane emissions were converted to CO2 equivalent using a 100-year time horizon global warming potential (GWP) of 25 for fossil-based methane as per IPCC AR4.
-Using the IPCC AR6 GWP of 29.8, the operated greenhouse gas emissions were 595 MtCO2e in 2022.
+iii Numbers are rounded.
+This figure includes direct (Scope 1) emissions of carbon dioxide, methane and nitrous oxide (for those companies that report it) from all operated activities (upstream as well as downstream, which includes refineries and petrochemicals).
+The methane emissions were converted to CO2 equivalent using different global warming potentials (GWP) depending on the company.
+Most of the companies applied a GWP of 30 (IPCC AR5) in 2024.
+Using the IPCC AR6 GWP of 29.8, the operated greenhouse gas emissions were 561 MtCO2e in 2023 and 544 MtCO2e in 2024.

-5. Scope 2 emissions were not calculated in a homogenous way across companies, with some using a location-based and others a market-based methodology.
+v Scope 2 emissions were not calculated in a homogenous way across companies from 2017-2021 as some used a location-based methodology and others used market-based.
+From 2022, Scope 2 emissions are disclosed using the location-based methodology.

-Total operated Scope 1 GHG emissions - upstream (MtCO2e)
+Total operated GHG emissions - all sectors (Scope 1) (MtCO2e)

 Upstream operated GHG Scope 2 (MtCO2e)